terokarvinen/hoto/README.md

 # hoto - HTML and MAFF tag extraction

+Would you like to have nice names for your stored web pages?

 Extract HTML tags and metadata, optionally rename files.
 Supports MAFF as used by WebScrapbook.

 Features